 If you have carotid artery disease, you can take steps to manage the condition, reduce risk factors, and prevent complications.
-These steps include making lifestyle changes, following your treatment plan, and getting ongoing care.
+These steps include making heart-healthy lifestyle changes, following your treatment plan, and getting ongoing care.

 Having carotid artery disease raises your risk of having a stroke.
 Know the warning signs of a stroke—such as weakness and trouble speaking—and what to do if they occur.
 Call 9–1–1 as soon as symptoms start (do not drive yourself to the hospital).

 For more detailed information about the warning signs of a stroke, go to the section on warning signs below.

 Following your treatment plan may help prevent your carotid artery disease from getting worse.
 It also can lower your risk for stroke and other health problems.

 You may need to take medicines to control certain risk factors and to prevent blood clots that could cause a stroke.
 Taking prescribed medicines and following a healthy lifestyle can help control carotid artery disease.
 However, they don't cure the disease.
 You'll likely have to stick with your treatment plan for life.

 If you have carotid artery disease, having ongoing medical care is important.